Skip to main content

 Airplane cockpit with pilot and copilot

-As you sit in your window seat and the engines spool up, there’s a high-pitched whine before the brakes release, and then a roar fills the cabin.
+As you sit in your seat and the engines spool up, there’s that high-pitched whine before the brakes release, and then a roar fills the cabin.
 The airplane hurdles down the runway, the surroundings becoming a blur before the wheels go up and the climb begins.
 In that situation, you want a skilled professional at the helm.
 Today’s pilots are just that.

 However, there are exceptions to the 1,500-hour requirement.
-Those holding a bachelor’s degree in aviation need 1,000.
+Those holding a bachelor’s degree in aviation only need 1,000.
 Earning an associate’s degree in aviation reduces it to 1,250.
 Military pilots only need 750.

 Airline pilots earn an excellent salary